Date: 22/01/2009

 The war was gathering pace now and the Americans had arrived TA-RA-RA!
 They seemed to be everywhere,but how different to the British troops - no bugle calls,no drill,plenty of everything else,especially money!
 We lads wandered freely among them.Some were billeted in Jeffers' Barn, opposite the Masons Arms and we got our fair share of the gum and candy,as they called it.
 I never got to surprise Mother by bringing any of them home for tea.
 These were coloured boys and most of us had never seen a coloured man.

+Another little oddity about the village was that many of my new friends had never been to the seaside,whereas we had been to Southend.
 The next landlord of The Swan was a Mr.Pigeon.
 He worked for De Havilands at Witney.
 I had already met Mr.Pigeon and he had asked me to stay and work for him.The boating part of the business had gone and the punts and skiffs were rotting on the bank.
 Mrs. Pigeon opened the bar at midday and Mr.P.took over in the evening.Sometimes the "No Beer" sign would appear in the window then the regulars would creep in through the back door and drink whatever Mr.P. had managed to save for them.
 I was nearing 14 which was school leaving age.l was advised by my Dad to get a "proper job"he advised me not to follow him into farm work and I had no interest in it anyway.
 Unbeknown to me,he went to see Mr.Money, the shoemaker in Bampton,there was a vacancy for an apprentice, five years at 7/6 [37.1/2p] a week.I quickly said no thanks,and there was probably an argument about it, I don't remember.Anyway,it was decided I stayed at The Swan for the time being.The thing I really wanted to do was work with cars and to that end I went to see Mr.Widdowson at the garage.
 Unfortunately,he did not want anyone at that moment,so The Swan it was.

 The war was rapidly approaching D.Day,the military action was getting intense with mock battles,pontoon bridges across the river,beehive mines under the bridges,Ammunition dumps beside the road guarded by a solitary and very bored G.I. low level parachute drops from Dakota's.All great fun for teenagers to watch.Not so good for some youngsters from the village who found a live mortar shell on The Lines which exploded and some of the children received phosphorus burns which have probably scarred them for life.

-imaginable,washing floors lighting fires,chopping wood and taking young master Pigeon to school in Clanfield on the crossbar of my bike.l even looked after the bar on some "no beer" nights whilst Mr. and Mrs.P. went to the pictures.
+I had now become something of a skivvy,doing every odd job imaginable,washing floors lighting fires,chopping wood and taking young master Pigeon to school in Clanfield on the crossbar of my bike.l even looked after the bar on some "no beer" nights whilst Mr. and Mrs.P. went to the pictures.
 I soon began to realise that there must be something else in life and started looking round in desperation.lmagine my relief when one day I was at the garage pumping the tyres of my bike when Mrs.Widdowson came out and said they would take me on.Jack had suffered heart problems for some time and the work was getting too much for one man.
 So I, at last, severed my connection with the Swan and started serving petrol at 2/1.1/2 [10.05p] a gallon.
 I was mending punctures,greasing and servicing,learning how the internal combustion engine worked,doing decokes etc.Jack was a wonderful man who would tackle anything,people came to him with buckets that leaked,silencers with holes in,no spares available,there was a war on so the hole in the silencer was mended with a part of an oil drum wrapped round it and bound on with bailing wire.
 There was even a threshing machine belonging to Mr.Wallis in the yard at one time.

 I was beginning to learn to drive by shunting customers cars around the forecourt.
-Jackie Temple,who had worked at the garage before being called up,was now out of the navy and back in his old job,he was a great help with my driving and one day, when things were quiet ,I got into an ex American Jeep
+Jackie Temple,who had worked at the garage before being called up,was now out of the navy and back in his old job,he was a great help with my driving and one day, when things were quiet ,I got into an ex American Jeep belonging to Mr. Wilmer and drove it up the Black Bourton road.

 All this continued to early 1947.lt was a bad winter drifts were level with the tops of the telegraph poles in places.We had to dig our way out of our yard at home.At the garage we all worked at shifting the snow so that work could carry on.
 Jack [the boss] with us and that was his undoing.
 The next morning we had the Ford lorry from the Foundry in to try and adjust the brakes, I had removed the floorboards to get at the mechanism,Jack had climbed into the drivers side and was kneeling on the seat, when suddenly he toppled out backwards and crashed to the floor.
 His worn out heart had given up at the age of 64.
 Strangely enough,his elder brother had also died of heart failure at the age of 64.